trends

 • Listen to your employees’ questions.

-TIPS – You can set up a “Wiki” or a chatbot or an excel spreadsheet to answer recurring questions and write a “practical guide” accessible on collaborative tools available on Gsuite, MS pack and other more recent ones like Notion.
+• At each stage, inform them about any developments and support the change.
+Tip – You can set up a “Wiki” or a chatbot or an Excel spreadsheet to answer recurring questions and write a “practical guide” accessible on collaborative tools available on Gsuite, MS pack or other solutions like Notion.

 • And, train your staff!